Newsroom

 A team of U.S.… more

 Advances in DNA sequencing technology have made it possible to rapidly obtain information about genetic changes that occur in cancer.
 In a recent study, the DNA of seven prostate cancers was analyzed.
-As a result of looking at normal and cancer tissues from the same patients, researchers were… more
+As a result of looking at normal and cancer tissues from the same patients,… more

 A new report in the American Journal of Roentgenology re-evaluates the mammography recommendations made by the United States Preventive Services Task Force (USPSTF).
-The USPSTF guidelines, which delayed the age of intial mammography and extended the time between exams, have provoked a large amount… more
+The USPSTF guidelines, which delayed the age of intial mammography and extended the time between exams, have provoked a large… more

 New information presented at the 69th Conference of the American Academy of Dermatology showed that skin cancer cases are rising dramatically in the U.S. The new estimates indicate that in 2006, the actual number of skin cancer cases was over 3.5 million.
-The authors suggest that the rise is, in… more
+The authors suggest that the… more

 Accurate and early diagnoses is invaluable in the fight against cancer.
 Early detection guarantees the best chances of survival, since physicians can begin treatment before the cancer has had time to spread to other parts of the body.
 Researchers at the Fraunhofer Institute for Cell Therapy and… more